rphilipzhang/AI-PhD-S24/README.md

 If you have any feedback on this course, please directly contact Philip at philipzhang@cuhk.edu.hk and we will try our best to address it.

+## Course Schedule

+The following schedule is tentative and subject to changes.

+### Week 1.
+Artificial Intelligence and Machine Learning in a Nutshell (Jan/09/2024)